hellohaptik/docs_haptik/docs/zendesk/sunshine.md

 Once the configuration between Sunshine Conversation and Haptik is completed, you can now proceed to configure Sunshine Conversation and Zendesk.

+> By now you have connected your channel to the bot and you can test the bot by sending messages from your channel connected in your Sunshine app.

 ## Sunshine Conversation + Zendesk Configuration

 > Currently, Haptik will have to complete the Sunshine Conversation and Zendesk Configuration.